Hypotheses tests in boundary regression models: The regression function: uniform rates of convergence

-\begin{rem} \rm M\"{u}ller and Wefelmeyer (2010) consider a mean regression model $Y_i=m(X_i)+\eta_i$, $i=1,\dots,n,$ with symmetric error distribution supported on $[-a,a]$ (with $a$ unknown).
+\begin{rem} \rm M\"{u}ller and Wefelmeyer (2010) consider a mean regression model $Y_i=m(X_i)+\eta_i$, $i=1,\dots,n,$ with symmetric error distribution supported on $[-a,a]$ (with $a$ unknown); see the left panel of Figure \ref{fig-mw}.
 The error distribution function fulfills $F(a-y)\sim 1-y^\alpha$ for $y\searrow 0$.
-The local empirical midrange of the responses, i.\,e.\
+The local empirical midrange of responses, i.\,e.\